timescale/tiger-eon/README.md

 - **Unlock hidden value**: Your Slack, GitHub, and Linear data already contain the insights you need.
 Eon makes them accessible.
 - **Faster decisions**: Instead of searching or asking around, your team can get answers in seconds.
 - **Easy to run**: The agent and MCP servers run statelessly in your own infrastructure, lightweight and simple to deploy.
-- **Seamless with Tiger**: Eon connects directly to a Tiger Postgres service (including free services) for storage and memory.
+- **Seamless with TigerData**: Eon uses a Tiger Postgres service (including free services).
 Prefer to self-host?
-Any Postgres instance works.
+Any Postgres instance with TimescaleDB works.
 - **Grows with you**: Start with Slack and GitHub today.
 Add docs, Salesforce, and more tomorrow.

 ---